 \section{Introduction}

-Ergodic theory has been an area of active interest for more than a century, since Boltzmann proposed the Ergodic Hypothesis for molecular dynamics in 1898 \cite{Bo1898}.
+Ergodic theory has been an area of active research for more than a century, since Boltzmann proposed the Ergodic Hypothesis for molecular dynamics in 1898.
 The rigorous mathematical formulation of these hypotheses took decades and was initially pioneered by the likes of von Neumann \cite{vN32} and Birkhoff \cite{Bi31}, who proved ergodic theorems for flows (action of $\mathbb{R}$).
-When $T$ is an ergodic measure preserving transformation of a probability space $(X,\mu)$, one has for integrable functions $f$, It was already known that the convergence in the $L_p$-norm ($1\leq p<\infty$) also holds, and the proof of this fact is attributed to von Neumann.
+When $T$ is an ergodic measure preserving transformation of a probability space $(X,\mu)$, Birkhoff's result implies that for integrable functions $f$, Von Neumann's slightly earlier result had already shown convergence in the $L_2$-norm.
 The condition of ergodicity on $T$ can also be relaxed by replacing the limit by a projection $\mathcal{P}$ onto the subspace of $T$-invariant functions.
 With the evolution of dynamics through the decades, ergodic theory came to the study of the convergence of ergodic averages for more general groups.
-One natural class of groups to consider are amenable groups.
+One natural class of groups to consider is the class of amenable groups.
 For such groups, there is a natural way to take ergodic averages using F{\o}lner sequences, but this process becomes very delicate in this general setting, so that establishing pointwise ergodic theorems for general locally compact amenable groups was an open problem for a long time.
-It was only fully resolved in 2001 by Lindenstrauss who provided the first proof of the following pointwise ergodic theorem in \cite{Li01}.
-Let $G$ be a second countable amenable group with a Haar measure $\lambda$.
-A F{\o}lner sequence is said to be tempered if there exists a constant $C>0$ such that $\lambda\left(\bigcup_{i=1}^{n-1}F_i^{-1} F_n \right) \leq C \lambda(F_n)$ for all $n \geq 2$.
-For every such F{\o}lner sequence admits a subsequence satisfying this temperedness condition. \begin{thm}[Lindenstrauss (2001) \cite{Li01}] Let $G$ be a locally compact and second countable amenable group, $(F_n)$ a tempered F{\o}lner sequence and $\alpha$ a measure preserving action of $G$ on a probability space $(X,\mu)$ then
+It was only fully resolved in 2001 by Lindenstrauss who provided the first proof of the following theorem in \cite{Li01}.
+Let $G$ be a second countable amenable group with Haar measure $\lambda$.
+A F{\o}lner sequence for $G$ is said to be tempered if there exists a constant $C>0$ such that $\lambda\left(\bigcup_{i=1}^{n-1}F_i^{-1} F_n \right) \leq C \lambda(F_n)$ for all $n \geq 2$.
+Any F{\o}lner sequence admits a subsequence satisfying this temperedness condition. \begin{thm}[Lindenstrauss (2001) \cite{Li01}] Let $G$ be a locally compact and second countable amenable group, $(F_n)$ a tempered F{\o}lner sequence and $\alpha$ a measure preserving action of $G$ on a probability space $(X,\mu)$ then